 1. This resurrection from the dead was ‘according to the Spirit of holiness.’

 What does this mean?
 I take this to mean at least two things.

+This statement is found nowhere else in the New Testament.
 Here’s my suggestion.
 Dealing with the dead was dirty business.
-When King Saul wanted to commune with the dead he went to the Witch of Endor (1 Samuel 28:7ff), and it was a secretive and illicit business.
+When King Saul wanted to commune with the dead he went to the Witch of Endor (1 Samuel 28:3–25), and it was a secretive and illicit business.
 Mediums and diviners and sorcerers were an abomination in Israel.
 When the dead are dead, you leave them alone and don’t have dealings with them.
 Seances were and are unlawful for believers.
 Dealing with the dead has been a kind of black magic, not a beautiful, clean, holy thing.
 Anything but.
 Talk of an executed dead man being raised from the dead must have sounded to many ears absolutely horrible and gross and dirty and unclean, like dark sorcery and black magic.